 The industry recommends updating your password “every 90 days,” but you shouldn’t be scared to do it more often if your data is vital.

 Make sure that everyone has a unique username and password for every login system, including PCs and your content management system.
 Never use a password that has been shared with others.
+A key component of this is utilizing a password manager to keep all passwords secure and easily accessible, reducing the risk of data breaches.

 Implement a Monitoring Solution